SkyePrism/0x30/content/posts/ProblemSolvingSymptomSolving/ProblemSolvingSymptomSolving.md

 ## Solving the Problem

-What is the problem?
-We must get to the root of it here.
-The obvious answer is that the problem is, that you're still in bed.

 You get out of bed, and immediately, the problem is solved.
 You left the bed, that's the end of it.
 No stress induced from the looming consequences of staying in bed another one minute.